+Put your spelling to the test while playing Scrabble, one of the most classic board games.
+You begin with seven tiles, and as each player draws new tiles from the bag, there are fewer and fewer available.
 The goal is to place your final letter in place before your opponent, while also making sure your letters and words are on the highest-earning locations on the board.
 It's a great conversation starter and brain twister!

-Ticket to Ride is designed for 2-5 players, and the goal is to be the player with the most points when the game concludes.
+Ticket to Ride is designed for two to five players, and the goal is to be the player with the most points when the game concludes.
 It’s played using a board game, train pieces, and a collection of cards.
 There are three ways to earn points—add train pieces to the board, connect two cities together, and have the longest consecutive train route.

 Scattergories is a game of word association that happens against the clock.
 To begin, you will choose a prompt list from a bevy of options before rolling the dice.
 You start by answering the prompt with mostly one-word answers beginning with the letter on your dice.

 The player with the most answers wins!
 It’s a quick game that can easily turn into multiple rounds, plus you can play with up to six players so it's a game that's always ready for post-dinner party fun.

 Bananagrams is similar to Scrabble because it’s also a game filled with words and spelling, but the difference is the pace is far faster.
 Each player will choose 21 tiles, someone will yell “split,” and then both players will start building what will end up becoming two individual crossword puzzle-like boards.